Muhuthu/Muhuthu/README.md

 # - 👋 Hi, I’m Ian Muhuthu
 - 👀 I’m interested in intercting with other developers and sharing ideas..
-- 🌱 I’m currently equiped with skills in mobile application programming using flutter framework and web-development using html, css, and javascript I'm also learning python libraries ie flask, numpy and pandas.....
+- 🌱 I’m currently equiped with skills in mobile application programming using flutter framework and MERN stack... web-development using html, css, and javascript
      Also I'm an undergraduate in Dedan Kimathi university of Technology taking Bachelor of Science in Information Technology.